Saigon to Angkor

 Day 9 - Siem Reap - dawn at Angkor Wat

-Our Angkor programme begins with dawn at Angkor Wat, followed by a comprehensive morning tour of the temple itself.
-Late morning return to Siem Reap for lunch, siesta or relaxation and an afternoon walking tour of Angkor Tom: Leper King Terrace, Royal Enclosure, Phimeanakas, Elephant Terrace, Baphuon and last but not least, (we’ll wait until the crowds have gone), dramatic Bayon Temple with its famous faces.
+Our Angkor programme begins with dawn at Angkor Wat, followed by a comprehensive tour of the temple itself.
+Late morning return to Siem Reap for brunch, siesta or relaxation before an afternoon walking tour of Angkor Tom takes you to: Leper King Terrace, Royal Enclosure, Phimeanakas, Elephant Terrace, Baphuon and last but not least, (we’ll wait until the crowds have gone), dramatic Bayon Temple with its famous faces.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Forest walk to the spectacular Phnom Bakheng Temple before moving on to the huge creeper-clad ruin of Preah Khan.
 Dense jungle, enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
 After a break in Siem Reap, the afternoon continues with a short hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
 A visit to Ta Prom – the famous ‘Tomb Raider’ Temple – continues our jungle theme.